needle-tools/needle-engine-support/documentation/blender/index.md

 editLink: false
 ---

-# Needle Engine Exporter for Blender - Alpha Version
+# Needle Engine for Blender – Alpha Version

 Thanks for participating in our alpha phase.
 Please read the following docs for an overview over available features.